pulibrary/marc_pd_tool/README.md

 ## Output

-The tool supports two output formats:
+The tool supports multiple output formats that can be generated in a single run.
+JSON is always generated first as the master format, then other formats are derived from it.

 ### CSV Output (Default)